On supratopologies, normalized families and Frankl conjecture: Introduction

 Any bijection between two finite sets, $U\to V$, induces a bijection $\mc{P}(U)\to\mc{P}(V)$, that, of course, preserves unions, and therefore union-closed families, as well as all the properties about them that are pertinent in this paper.
 Thus, we will only be interested in families modulo the equivalence relation induced by bijections on the respective universes.
 We will then call two families \emph{isomorphic} if such a bijection exists, and, as usual, we will say that a family is ``such and such'' \emph{up to bijection}, meaning up to a bijection between their universes.

-For $S\subseteq U(\F)$, we define $\F_S=\{F\in\F: F\cap S\neq \emptyset\}$ and $\F_{\tilde{S}}=\{F\in\F: F\cap S = \emptyset\}$.
-For $a\in U(\F)$, we denote $\F_{\{a\}}$ by $\F_a$, and similarly $\F_{\widetilde{\scriptscriptstyle{\{a}\}}}$ by $\F_{\tilde a}$.
+For $S\subseteq U(\F)$, we define $\F_S=\{F\in\F: F\cap S\neq \emptyset\}$ and $\F_{\neg S}=\{F\in\F: F\cap S = \emptyset\}$.
+For $a\in U(\F)$, we denote $\F_{\{a\}}$ by $\F_a$, and similarly $\F_{\neg\scriptscriptstyle{\{a}\}}$ by $\F_{\neg a}$.

-The so called \emph{Frankl conjecture}, also named the\emph{ union-closed sets conjecture} has been attracting the curiosity of many for a long time (see \cite{BS13}), mostly due to its apparently simple statement.
+The so called \emph{Frankl's conjecture}, also named the\emph{ union-closed sets conjecture} has been attracting the curiosity of many for a long time (see \cite{BS13}), mostly due to its apparently simple statement.

 \begin{conjecture}[Frankl conjecture] If a finite family of sets $\F\neq\emptyset, \{\emptyset\}$ is union-closed, then there is an element of its universe that belongs to at least half the sets of the family, i.e.